 Chicago film production is booming, as you might expect under a mayor that is the brother to one of the industry’s most powerful agents (Ari Emmanuel, CEO of Endeavor).
 In addition to more than a dozen series filming in Chicago each year, there is also a consistent stream of feature films.
 Commercials are shot here often as well, since many of the nations top advertising firms are in Chicago, including BBDO, Ogilvy, DDB and Leo Burnett.

 -Minor Employment Certificate: A valid Illinois Minor Employment Certificate must be issued to the minor prior to employment.
+It is valid for one year.

 –Trust Accounts of 15% are required in IL, but background actors do not need to comply.
+These accounts are UTMA accounts, not blocked Coogan accounts.

 -Supervision: A minor must be accompanied by a parent/guardian while employed.